Skip to main content

 In this chapter, we'll go over the style and forms you should use for standard business letters, cover letters, and resumes.
 Last, but not least, we'll discuss how you can make yourself stand out in a college application essay.

-This page titled 8.1: Introduction is shared under a CK-12 license and was authored, remixed, and/or curated by CK-12 Foundation via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 8.1: Introduction is shared under a CK-12 license and was authored, remixed, and/or curated by CK-12 Foundation via source content that was edited to the style and standards of the LibreTexts platform.

 CK-12 Foundation